Cookie Exchange 2011

 I must say that Pinterest has inspired me to do many things I could never think of.
 For instance, this time around, I came across these adorable Christmas cookies – Melted Snowmen, so cute!
 It was posted on the Crazy Domestic blog, hers turned out really good!
 She credits another blogger for the inspiration: ”To see the originalMelted Snowman Cookie, and meet the inventor herself, go check out Meaghan (great name) @ The Decorated Cookie!”
 Thank you Ladies!

-I wanted to try making them for our 2nd grade class.
+I wanted to try making the melted snowman cookies for our 2nd grade class.

 Mine certainly did not come out as cute, but 2nd graders are forgiving!
-We also had enough left over to share with the Kindergarten class that our middle son is in.
+They gobbled em’ up and loved them.
+I had made enough that we were able to share with the Kindergarten class that our middle son is in.
 Smiles all around!

 Sugar CookiesThey turned out perfectly golden and crisp.